meisben/girlsIntoCoding-robotbenchmark-activity/index.md

   <div id="demo" class="collapse" markdown="1">

     ```python

     """Simple robot controller."""

+    ## This controller makes the robot turn on the spot!

-    from controller import Robot ## THESE LINES IMPORT CODE LIBRARIES SO WE CAN TALK TO THE ROBOT :)
+    from controller import Robot
     import sys

-    # Define the target motor position in radians.
+    # Define the target for each motor position in radians.
-    target = 12 ## WE CREATE THIS VARIABLE TO SET HOW FAR THE ROBOT WILL MOVE :)
+    targetLeft = -100
+    targetRight = 100

     # Get pointer to the robot.
-    robot = Robot() ## HERE WE MAKE A LINK TO THE VIRTUAL ROBOT :)
+    robot = Robot()

     # Print the program output on the console
-    # ## IF YOU CLICK ON THE CONSOLE BUTTON YOU WILL SEE THE PRINT MESSAGES ! :)
+    print("Move the left motor of the Thymio II to position " + str(targetLeft) + ".")
-    print("Move the motors of the Thymio II to position " + str(target) + ".")
+    print("Move the left motor of the Thymio II to position " + str(targetRight) + ".")
     sys.stderr.write("This is a sample error message.\n")

     # Set the target position of the left and right wheels motors.
-    ## THESE LINES TELL EACH MOTOR ON THE ROBOT HOW FAR TO MOVE :)
-    robot.getMotor("motor.left").setPosition(target)
-    robot.getMotor("motor.right").setPosition(target)
+    robot.getMotor("motor.left").setPosition(targetLeft)
+    robot.getMotor("motor.right").setPosition(targetRight)

     ```

   </div>